Umpires bar Dodgers' Roberts from pitching position player - WHIZ News

-LOS ANGELES (AP) — Umpires barred Dodgers manager Dave Roberts from using a position player to pitch the ninth inning against the New York Mets on Saturday night, enforcing a rule Roberts apparently did not know that prevents teams from using non-pitchers with a deficit of five runs or fewer.
+LOS ANGELES (AP) — Umpires barred Dodgers manager Dave Roberts from using a position player to pitch the ninth inning against the New York Mets on Saturday night, enforcing a rule that prevents teams from using non-pitchers with a deficit of five runs or fewer.

+Roberts said he did not realize the rule was in effect after it was initially passed prior to the 2020 season, then suspended for two years amid rule adjustments prompted by the pandemic.

+“It’s a rule that obviously is in place for 2022.
+They were talking about it in 2020,” he said.
+“The goalposts have been moving a lot.
+It’s an oversight on my part, but I do recall that we did it last year.
+They kind of had to confer to make sure that it was the case.
+They got it right, the umpires.”

 With Los Angeles trailing 9-4, Roberts sent utility player Zach McKinstry to the mound to begin the ninth, but McKinstry was halted by umpires.
 A lengthy delay and discussion followed, and umpires used headsets to discuss the situation with officials in New York.